nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Refer to the [Features](#features) below for details of each command.

+2. When you are ready to start, you can use the `clear` command to clear all the sample data.

+3. Happy ~~free~~ Paidlancing!

 --------------------------------------------------------------------------------------------------------------------

 [//]: # (Perhaps we could explain the difference between event and contact here?)